fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 All use of the button and LEDs has to be removed in the code as otherwise the display does not function correctly.

-## CANshield information
+## More information

-An Arduino program for the testing of the Arduino CAN Shield (MERG Kit Locker #110).
+An Arduino program using the Arduino CAN Shield (MERG Kit Locker #110).
 Information about the kit can be found at https://www.merg.org.uk/merg_wiki/doku.php?id=kits:110

-The kit can be built either with an Arduino NANO mounted onto it , or as a shield to fit onto an Arduino UNO or MEGA.
+The for this application it has to be built as a shield to fit onto an Arduino UNO.
-Note that for a MEGA some pin allocations are different.

 This sketch provides the code which will enable users of the Arduino CAN Shield to test functionality of the shield.
 Sketch is the Arduino name for the program code which is run on an Arduino.